twardoch/test-fonts/varia/160413-EvenOddTT/README.md

 * [EvenOddTT-orig.ttf](EvenOddTT-orig.ttf) has the original glyph outline
 * [EvenOddTT-mod.ttf](EvenOddTT-mod.ttf) has bit 6 of the flags field of the first contour in the `O` glyph set to 1 — but it does not seem to have any influence over the Apple rasterizer.

+**UPDATE 2016-10-22: In MacOS 10.12 Sierra, the situation is different: *EvenOddTT-orig.ttf* renders as it did (with the overlaps visible as “white”) while *EvenOddTT-mod.ttf* renders as expected, with the overlaps invisible (except in smaller sizes “ghost lines” being visible).

 ### Other places where the “inverting” problem is seen

 ### Hoefler Text